 |Liposomal amphotericin B (IV)||Histoplasmosis in AIDS||Life saving||Medium||Almost none||High|

 |Itraconazole (oral)||CPA, ABPA, SAFSHistoplasmosis||Reduces symptoms||Medium||Blood levels, liver tests||Low to moderate|

 |Voriconazole (IV and oral)||Invasive and chronic aspergillosis||Life-saving||Medium||Blood levels, liver tests||Moderate to high|

 |Natamycin (eye drops)||Fungal keratitis||Sight-saving||Easy (frequent)||No||Not available in most countries|

 GAFFI’s vision to make at least generic antifungal agents available to at least 95% of the population by 2025 is in its ’95-95 by 2025’ Roadmap.

-GAFFI has now mapped antifungal registration, availability and price for 4 key generic antifungals – amphotericin B, fluconazole, itraconazole and flucytosine – and made this publicly available (www.gaffi.org/why/burden-of-disease-maps/).
+GAFFI has now mapped antifungal registration, availability and price for 4 key generic antifungals – amphotericin B, fluconazole, itraconazole, voriconazole, flucytosine and natamycin eye drops – and made this publicly available https://www.gaffi.org/antifungal-drug-maps/.
 Amphotericin B, fluconazole and flucytosine are now on the WHO Essential medicine List.
 GAFFI has re-applied for itraconazole capsules to be placed on this list (link).